apache/arrow/docs/source/format/CDeviceDataInterface.rst

     Producers *MUST NOT* process this member.
 Lifetime of this member is handled by the consumer, and especially by the release callback.

+Error Handling
+''''''''''''''

+Unlike the regular C Stream interface, the Async interface allows for errors to flow in both directions.
+As a result, error handling can be slightly more complex.
+Thus this spec designates the following rules:

+* If the producer encounters an error during processing, it should call the ``on_error`` callback, and then call ``release`` after it returns.

+* If one of the callbacks returns a non-zero integer value, the producer *should not* call the ``on_error`` callback, but instead should eventually call ``release`` at some point before or after any logging or processing of the error code.

 Result lifetimes
 ''''''''''''''''